 The Transaction Service assigns a transaction identifier (XID) to each transaction.
-This ID can be used to isolate information about a specific transaction in a log file.
+This ID can isolate information about a specific transaction in a log file.
 You can retrieve the transaction identifier using the getXID method in the weblogic.transaction.Transaction interface.
-For detailed information on methods for getting the transaction identifier, see weblogic.transaction.Transaction in the Oracle Fusion Middleware Oracle WebLogic Server API Reference.
+For detailed information on methods for getting the transaction identifier, see weblogic.transaction.Transaction in the Oracle WebLogic Server API Reference.